PAIDiPaidThis.com

 The quick version

-- Cat tooth extraction is carried out under general anaesthetic, which forms a big part of the total cost alongside the removal itself.
+• Cat tooth extraction is done under general anaesthetic, and that anaesthetic is often a bigger chunk of the bill than the extraction itself.

-- Dental x-rays, pain relief and antibiotics are frequently added to the bill, so the quote usually covers far more than the extraction alone.
+• Dental x-rays, pain relief and antibiotics are usually added to the quote, so the final bill covers more than just pulling teeth.

 What people actually paid